hershey890/learn_cpp/README.md

 ## C++ Projects
-Aimed at applying my knowledge
+Aimed at applying my knowledge.
-- Parallelized mergesort
+- Todo: Parallelized mergesort
-- GoPro style image stitcher (may require OpenGL, OpenCV, and Python/Numpy)
+- Todo: GoPro style image stitcher (may require OpenGL, OpenCV, and Python/Numpy)
-### Tetris
+### Tetris (todo)
 - 2 threads: one to handle user input and another to update the game state and update the GUI
 - communicate via a custom implemented non-blocking/thread safe queue
 - Write my own queue using templates